Georgia Historical Society: Georgia History Festival

-The Georgia History Festival is a K–12 educational program put on by the Society and consists of six months of events (coinciding with the traditional academic school year) to commemorate and study Georgia's history.
+The Georgia History Festival is a K–12 educational program put on by the society and consists of six months of events (coinciding with the traditional academic school year) to commemorate and study Georgia's history.
 It is held annually around the anniversary of the founding of the colony of Georgia on February 12, 1733.
 Festival events include a kickoff lecture, Colonial Faire & Muster, Super Museum Sunday, Georgia Day Parade, and the Trustees Gala.

 Georgia Trustees

-The Georgia Trustees is an award given by the Georgia Historical Society, in conjunction with the Governor of Georgia, to individuals whose accomplishments and community service reflect the ideals of the founding body of Trustees, which governed the Georgia colony from 1732 to 1752.
+The Georgia Trustees is an award given by the Georgia Historical Society, in conjunction with the governor of Georgia, to individuals whose accomplishments and community service reflect the ideals of the founding body of Trustees, which governed the Georgia colony from 1732 to 1752.
 Trustees are inducted each February at the Trustees Gala in Savannah.
 Recipients include Bernard Marcus, Marguerite Williams, Hank Aaron, Ted Turner, Vince Dooley, Sam Nunn, Tom Cousins, Andrew Young, Truett Cathy, Herman J. Russell, Arthur Blank, Billy Payne, Alana Shepherd, Paula Wallace, James Blanchard, Muhtar Kent, F. Duane Ackerman, A.D.
-"Pete" Correll, Ed Bastian, W. Paul Bowers, Dan Cathy, and Shirley Franklin.
+"Pete" Correll, Ed Bastian, W. Paul Bowers, Dan Cathy, Shirley Franklin, Dan Amos, Donna Hyland, Carol Tomé, and Dr. Louis W. Sullivan.

 Georgia historical marker program

-Since 1998 the Georgia Historical Society has administered the Georgia Historical Marker Program.
-Since that time, GHS has erected nearly 300 new historical markers (black with silver lettering and the Society's seal on top) across the state on a wide variety of subjects.
+Since 1998, the Georgia Historical Society has administered the Georgia Historical Marker Program.
+From that time GHS has erected nearly 300 new historical markers (black with silver lettering and the Society's seal on top) across the state on a wide variety of subjects.
 The program operates through partnerships with local community, government, civic, and religious groups throughout Georgia and with the support of the Georgia General Assembly through limited funding for new marker projects.
 Erecting new historical markers is a competitive, application-based process in which the cost of each new marker is shared between the Society and the sponsor(s) of each successful marker application.
 The approval process involves an independent Marker Review Committee that meets once annually to review submitted historical marker applications.

 GHS also coordinates the maintenance for more than 2,100 markers installed by the State of Georgia prior to 1998.
 These older markers date back as early as the 1950s and are typically green and gold with the seal of the State of Georgia on the top of the marker plaque.